Create delicious and flavorful homemade bagels with sourdough starter

 Bulk Fermentation

-Bulk fermentation is the time that we allow the dough to rise.
-During this time, the starter is converting sugars into carbon dioxide and alcohol.
+Bulk fermentation is the time that we allow the entire dough to rise.
+During this time, the sourdough starter is converting sugars into carbon dioxide and alcohol.

 Shape The Bagels

-Now that your dough has doubled in size, it's time to divide and shape the dough.
+Now that your dough has doubled in size, it's time to turn your dough into bagels.

 Begin by punching down the risen dough.
-This releases some of the gas bubbles that formed during the bulk ferment stage, which redistributes the yeast cells so they can rise during the proofing stage that comes next.
+This releases some of the gas bubbles that formed during the bulk ferment stage.
+The reason we do this is to redistribute the yeast cells, so they can rise during the proofing stage that comes after this one.

-To make 12 bagels, divide the dough into about 107 g pieces.
-I use a kitchen scale for this process to ensure they're all the same size!
+To make 12 bagels, divide the dough into about 107 grams (3.77 ounces) pieces.
+I use a kitchen scale for this process to ensure they're all the same size.

-Once you're ready to shape, grab a ball of dough.
-Gently, push through the center of the ball using both thumbs to make a hole.
-Then, continue to stretch the bagel out until it reaches about 4 inches across.
+Once the dough has been divided, it is time to shape.
+Grab a ball of dough, and gently push through the center of the ball using both thumbs to make a hole.
+With the hole made, continue to use your thumbs to stretch the bagel out until it reaches about 4 inches (10 cm) across.
+If the bagels are made too small, they will end up closing during the boiling and baking process.

 Proof The Dough

-Before placing the bagels in the refrigerator, make sure they are tightly wrapped in plastic wrap.
+Tightly wrap the bagels in plastic wrap before placing them in the refrigerator overnight.
 If you don't place the plastic wrap securely around the bagels, you'll end up with a hard, crusty dough when you take it out of the refrigerator.

 I like to pull the plastic wrap around the top of the sheet pan, underneath the pan, then back around to the top.
 This ensures no air can get in.